SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 ![](assets/chapter-10-images/14.Number-power-01.png)

-After we have done our calculations, all we are left to do is calling the function.
+After we have done our calculations, all we are left to do is invoke the function.

 #### Testing in The Judge System